wusw14/CLER/README.md

 # Blocker and Matcher Can Mutually Benefit: A Co-Learning Framework for Low-Resource Entity Resolution

+This is the source code of CLER.
 CLER is an end-to-end iterative Co-learning framework for ER, aimed at jointly training the blocker and the matcher by leveraging their cooperative relationship.

+Our paper is submitted to VLDB 2024.

 ![Image text](https://github.com/wusw14/CLER/blob/master/figs/CLER.png)
-Figure (a) Illustration of the Co-learning between the blocker and the matcher in terms of information breadth and prediction accuracy.
-The blocker learns from the matcher's precise classification ability while the matcher learns from the blocker's global view of the similarity ranking.
-The gray arrows represent the data flow.
+Figure (a) Illustration of the Co-learning between the blocker and the matcher in terms of information breadth and prediction accuracy. (b) The overview of our CLER framework in one training iteration, containing three steps (1) Data Annotation (2) Pseudo-labeling (3) Training.
-(b) The overview of our CLER framework in one training iteration, containing three steps (1) Data Annotation: The blocker (BK) first produces a candidate set $C$ from all pairs of entities $(e, e')$ where $e\in D$ and $e' \in D'$.
-The matcher (MC) then generates scores for each candidate, which are used to select informative examples to be annotated.
-(2) Pseudo-labeling: The blocker and the matcher generate pseudo labels for $C$ separately.
-The generated ones are further processed into two sets feeding the blocker and the matcher, respectively.
-(3) Training: Both the annotated data $S_{annot}$ and the pseudo-labeled data are utilized for training the blocker and the matcher.

 ## Requirements
 ### Create conda environment and install packages